se-sic/coronet/README.md

     * `date`
         - The date of the event causing the respective edge

-To add further edge attributes, please see the parameter `edge.attributes` in the [`NetworkConf`](#networkconf) class).
-To add further vertex attributes – which can only be done *after constructing a network* –, plese see the file `util-networks-covariantes.R` for the set of corresponding functions to call.
+To add further edge attributes, please see the parameter `edge.attributes` in the [`NetworkConf`](#networkconf) class.
+To add further vertex attributes – which can only be done *after constructing a network* –, please see the functions `add.vertex.attribute.*` in the file  `util-networks-covariates.R` for the set of corresponding functions to call.

 ### Further functionalities